Tex024/quantum-circuits-silmulator/README.md

 # Quantum Circuit Simulator

-This project provides a simple simulator for quantum circuits described using the Quantum Circuit Description Language (QCDL).
-The simulator can execute quantum circuits and perform multiple simulations to provide probabilistic results.
+This project implements a deterministic quantum circuit simulator that computes the final state vector and outcome probabilities of quantum circuits described using the **Quantum Circuit Description Language (QCDL)**.
+The simulator supports both standard unitary gates and controlled gates, providing exact probabilities for each computational basis.

+## Overview

+The simulator parses a QCDL file to extract *qubit definitions* and *quantum operations* (unitary and controlled).
+It then deterministically evolves the global state vector by applying the specified operations in sequence and measures the resulting amplitude probabilities.

 ## Getting Started

 ### Prerequisites

 Ensure that Python 3.x is installed on your system.
-Additionally, this project requires the numpy library.
-Verify that numpy is installed, and if not, install it using the following command:
+This project also requires the NumPy library.
+You can install NumPy via pip if it is not already installed:

 ```bash
 pip install numpy